English ship Constant Warwick (1645): After the Restoration May 1660

 Under Captain Vessey she was at Plymouth in June 1660.
 On 1 June 1661 she was under command of Captain Robert Kirby until 1 August 1663.
 She sailed to Tangier in 1662.
-She returned to Portsmouth and was laid up from 1663 until 166 when it was decided to rebuild her.
+She returned to Portsmouth and was laid up from 1663 until 1664 when it was decided to rebuild her.

 Rebuild at Portsmouth 1664-66

 She was ordered rebuilt in April 1664 at Portsmouth Dockyard under the guidance of Master Shipwright John Tippets.
 She was taken in hand in early 1666 and launched on 21 April 1666.
 Her dimensions were keel 90 ft 0 in keel for tonnage with a breadth of 28 ft 2 in and a depth of hold of 12 ft 0 in.
 Her tonnage was 379 78/94 tons.Lavery, Ships of the Line vol. 1, p.
 161.

-Her gun armament in 1666 was 32 guns and consisted of twelve culverins on the lower deck (LD), twelve demi-culverins on the upper deck, ten sakers on the quarterdeck (QD).
-In 1677 her guns were changed to 42 wartime and 36 peacetime consisting of twenty demi culverins on the lower deck (LD), eighteen sakers on the upper deck (UD) and four sakers on the quarterdeck (QD).
+Her gun armament in 1666 was 34 guns and consisted of twelve culverins and six demi-culverins on the lower deck (LD), and six more demi-culverins and ten sakers on the upper deck.
+In 1677 her guns were changed to 42 wartime and 36 peacetime consisting of twenty demi-culverins on the lower deck (LD), eighteen sakers on the upper deck (UD) and four sakers on the quarterdeck (QD).
 In 1685 she had eighteen demi-culverins drakes on the lower deck, eighteen 6-pounder guns on the upper deck and four 3-pounder guns on the quarterdeck.

 Service after Rebuild Portsmouth 1664-66

 She was commissioned on 21 June 1666 under the command of Robert Ensome.
 She was in action against a Dutch privateer off the River Tagus near Lisbon in February 1667.
-Captain Ensome was mortally wounded during the action and died on the 24th of February.
+Captain Ensome was mortally wounded during the action and died on 24 February.
 On 3 April 1667, Captain Arthur Herbert took command until 5 September 1668.
 On 1 April 1669 Captain John Waterworth took command and sailed with Sir Thomas Aliin's Squadron to the Mediterranean.
 Captain Waterworth remained in command until 28 January 1672.